koraykoca/Python-Notes-Tips/README.md

 * Class member names, which are used only in the class (for internal use, not for external use) (private, protected members): _private_member

 ### Built-in Functions, Data Structures
+* [Python’s Standard Library:](https://docs.python.org/3/library/functions.html) By default, Python comes with a lot of functionality that’s just an import statement away.

 * type(object_name): get type of the object
 * isinstance(object_name, object_type): to test type of an object